koii-network/k2-port-sdk/readme.md

 # KOII Proof of Real traffic(PoRTs)
 ## What is Proof of Real Traffic:
 Proof of Real Traffic is a cryptographic primitive including a signature from a specific consumer wallet.
-Each viewer creates a signature and then hashes over it to find a PoRT with a specific difficulty factor (link to BTC difficulty) generating a PoW which represents the content and viewer uniquely.
+Each viewer creates a signature and then hashes over it to find a PoRT with a specific [difficulty factor](https://btc.com/stats/diff) generating a PoW which represents the content and viewer uniquely.

 ## Introduction: